hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 #### Arguments

 * `aws_elastic_block_store` - (Optional) Represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
-More info: http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#awselasticblockstore)
 * `azure_disk` - (Optional) Represents an Azure Data Disk mount on the host and bind mount to the pod.
 * `azure_file` - (Optional) Represents an Azure File Service mount on the host and bind mount to the pod.
 * `ceph_fs` - (Optional) Represents a Ceph FS mount on the host that shares a pod's lifetime
 * `cinder` - (Optional) Represents a cinder volume attached and mounted on kubelets host machine.
-More info: http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+For more info see http://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
 * `config_map` - (Optional) ConfigMap represents a configMap that should populate this volume
 * `downward_api` - (Optional) DownwardAPI represents downward API about the pod that should populate this volume
 * `empty_dir` - (Optional) EmptyDir represents a temporary directory that shares a pod's lifetime.
-More info: http://kubernetes.io/docs/user-guide/volumes#emptydir
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#emptydir)
 * `fc` - (Optional) Represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.
 * `flex_volume` - (Optional) Represents a generic volume resource that is provisioned/attached using an exec based plugin.
 This is an alpha feature and may change in future.
 * `flocker` - (Optional) Represents a Flocker volume attached to a kubelet's host machine and exposed to the pod for its usage.
 This depends on the Flocker control service being running
 * `gce_persistent_disk` - (Optional) Represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
-More info: http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#gcepersistentdisk)
 * `git_repo` - (Optional) GitRepo represents a git repository at a particular revision.
 * `glusterfs` - (Optional) Represents a Glusterfs volume that is attached to a host and exposed to the pod.
 Provisioned by an admin.
-More info: http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md
+For more info see http://releases.k8s.io/HEAD/examples/volumes/glusterfs/README.md
 * `host_path` - (Optional) Represents a directory on the host.
 Provisioned by a developer or tester.
 This is useful for single-node development and testing only!
 On-host storage is not supported in any way and WILL NOT WORK in a multi-node cluster.
-More info: http://kubernetes.io/docs/user-guide/volumes#hostpath
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#hostpath)
 * `iscsi` - (Optional) Represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 Provisioned by an admin.
 * `name` - (Optional) Volume's name.
 Must be a DNS_LABEL and unique within the pod.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)
 * `nfs` - (Optional) Represents an NFS mount on the host.
 Provisioned by an admin.
-More info: http://kubernetes.io/docs/user-guide/volumes#nfs
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#nfs)
 * `persistent_volume_claim` - (Optional) The specification of a persistent volume.
 * `photon_persistent_disk` - (Optional) Represents a PhotonController persistent disk attached and mounted on kubelets host machine
 * `quobyte` - (Optional) Quobyte represents a Quobyte mount on the host that shares a pod's lifetime
 * `rbd` - (Optional) Represents a Rados Block Device mount on the host that shares a pod's lifetime.
-More info: http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md
+For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md
 * `secret` - (Optional) Secret represents a secret that should populate this volume.
-More info: http://kubernetes.io/docs/user-guide/volumes#secrets
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#secrets)
 * `vsphere_volume` - (Optional) Represents a vSphere volume attached and mounted on kubelets host machine

 ### `volume_mount`